Sharp Thresholds in Random Simple Temporal Graphs: Connections to other models

-According to a classical result from the '70s, any gossiping protocol requires at least $2n-4$ calls (see \cite{bollobas2006art} for a historical note on the corresponding combinatorial problem).
-Almost at the same time, the duration of gossiping protocols has been studied in a randomized setting in which every next call happens uniformly at random among all eligible calls (in the terminology of population protocols, there is a \emph{probabilistic scheduler} who picks a pair of agents to interact uniformly at random).
-In a sequence of three papers \cite{moon1972random, boyd1979random, haigh1981random} with the same title ``\emph{Random exchanges of information}'' asymptotics for the \emph{expected} number of calls until a fixed agent becomes an expert and until all agents become experts were obtained for the randomized \ANY{} model of communication, i.e., for the model where every next call happens between a pair of distinct agents chosen uniformly at random among all pairs of distinct agents.
+According to a classical result from the '70s, gossiping protocols require at least $2n-4$ calls even deterministically (see \cite{bollobas2006art} for a historical note on the corresponding combinatorial problem).
+On the probabilistic side, the duration of gossiping protocols has been studied mostly in the \ANY{} model.
+In a sequence of three papers \cite{moon1972random, boyd1979random, haigh1981random} with the same title ``\emph{Random exchanges of information}'', asymptotics for the \emph{expected} number of calls until a fixed agent becomes an expert and until all agents become experts were obtained for the randomized \ANY{} model of communication, i.e., for the model where every next call happens between a pair of distinct agents chosen uniformly at random among all pairs of distinct agents.

-\begin{theorem}[\cite{moon1972random, boyd1979random, haigh1981random}] In the randomized \ANY{} model of communication, \begin{enumerate} \item the expected number of calls until a \emph{fixed} agent becomes an expert is $n \log n + O(n)$; \item the expected number of calls until \emph{all} agents become experts is $\frac{3}{2} n \log n + O(n)$. \end{enumerate} \end{theorem}
+\begin{theorem}[\cite{moon1972random, boyd1979random, haigh1981random}] In the randomized \ANY{} model of communication, \begin{enumerate} \item the expected number of calls until a \emph{fixed} agent becomes an expert is $n \log n + \bigO(n)$; \item the expected number of calls until \emph{all} agents become experts is $\frac{3}{2} n \log n + \bigO(n)$. \end{enumerate} \end{theorem}

-A few year ago, it was shown in \cite{Emmanuelle} that the number of calls until a fixed agent becomes an expert is concentrated around its expected value (with controlled convergence speed).
+Unsurprisingly, the number of calls until a fixed agent becomes an expert also turns out to be concentrated around its expected value.
+To our knowledge, the best concentration to date was obtained in~\cite{Emmanuelle}.
+We extract only the following: